Introduction

 Acknowledgements

-Supported by: This toolkit has been developed by the NSAI MMC department with the support of the Department of Enterprise, Trade and Employment, the Department of Housing, Local Government and Heritage and the Department of Public Expenditure, NDP Delivery and Reform.
+Acknowledgements: This toolkit has been developed by the NSAI MMC department with the support of the Department of Enterprise, Tourism and Employment, the Department of Housing, Local Government and Heritage and the Department of Public Expenditure, NDP Delivery and Reform.
+An initiative of the Government of Ireland.